Student Academic Integrity Policy

 Procedures (Graduate, Seminary, and Undergraduate)

 When a student violates academic integrity values, the student and professor/advisor will work together to restore the student to community.
+For reference, see the academic integrity violation flow chart.

 Procedures for Minimal Violations